pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 pulumi up
 ```

-Notice the ami_id `Output` has way more information than we want
+Notice that the Output `ami_id` contains more information than we want.
+We only need the *id*
 ```
 View Live: https://app.pulumi.com/myuser/my-iac-demo2/dev/previews/a707d964-adce-43f4-8e98-a1b36d45dabc